thoroftroy/DND/README.md

 Rigged Dice Roller
 -----------------------------------
 A simple dice roller that can be rigged if you so choose.
 This can be usefull if you want to cheese a roll to make things harder or easier for your players but still want a computer doing some of it.
-Type "roll" to roll a normal dice
+Type "roll" or "roll0" to roll a normal dice
-Type "roll rigged" to roll a rigged dice (this will always be a somewhat high number) Type "clear" to clear the screen
+Type "roll rigged" or "roll1" to roll a rigged dice (this will always be a somewhat high number) Type "bad roll" or "roll2" to roll a rigged dice (this will always be a low number) Type "clear" to clear the screen